-Nearly 1 out of every 5 employers use tobacco surcharges, according to the 2019 SHRM Employee Benefits Report.
+Nearly 1 out of every 5 employers use tobacco surcharges, according to a recent SHRM Employee Benefits Report.

 A tobacco surcharge or other form of financial incentive can help motivate people to take action who might not feel confident about quitting, or might not be motivated to quit TODAY.
 It can also guide a tobacco user to resources that are effective at increasing quit outcomes.